 Figure 4-18: Climate change scenarios predict an increase in the temporal, spatial, and intensity variability of precipitation.
 Given this situation, there is a need to increase water harvesting and storage.
-This can be done through rainwater harvesting and storage (top left image -water retention with semicircular banks- and right image -rainwater harvesting-), reservoirs (middle left image -Plover Cove coastal reservoir in Hong Kong- and right image -Uzquiza dam in Spain-), creation of water retention areas (in the image below left -water retention landscape of Tamera, Portugal-) and aquifer recharge (in the image below right - aquifer recharge pond system in California-, USA).
+This can be done through rainwater harvesting and storage (top left image -water retention with semicircular banks- and right image -rainwater harvesting-), reservoirs (middle left image -Plover Cove coastal reservoir in Hong Kong- and right image -Uzquiza dam in Spain-), creation of water retention areas (lower left image -water retention landscape of Tamera, Portugal-) and aquifer recharge (lower right image - aquifer recharge pond system in California-, USA).